 István Kassai graduated as a pianist from the Budapest Academy of Music in 1982 studying in the class of Pál Kadosa.
-Then in 1984 he pursued his second diploma at the Conservatoire Européen de Musique under the close supervision of the world-famous professor Yvonne Lefébure.
+In 1984 he pursued a second diploma at the Conservatoire Européen de Musique under the close supervision of professor Yvonne Lefébure.
 He also undertook several master courses, including one led by György Cziffra, who had a great impact on Kassai’s artistic development.